ZezhiWang/qbox-cluster/README.md

  - A working `kubectl`.
 Follow [these instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to set up `kubectl` locally if not set.

  - The third-party [`kubectl` Terraform provider](https://gavinbunney.github.io/terraform-provider-kubectl/docs/provider.html).
 Unfortunately, the standard Kubernetes provider does not currently support applying arbitrary YAMLs.
 This means we cannot apply CRDs or other resources through that provider.
+So we're using this one instead.

  - `gcloud` installed locally.
 Follow [these instructions](https://cloud.google.com/sdk/docs/downloads-interactive) to install `gcloud` for your platform.